ExpressTaxExempt

 Paid Preparer

-If the return is being prepared by a paid preparer, they can provide their details in this section.
+If a paid preparer is preparing the return, they can provide their details in

 Paid Preparer